HearthSim/LotusTracker/README.md

 ## Sparkle on Windows

 * Download [WinSparkle](https://github.com/vslavik/winsparkle)
-* Unpack to same project level folder
+* Unpack to same project level folder and rename it to `WinSparkle`

 ## Contributing

 Feel free to submit pull requests, suggest new ideas and discuss issues.
-Track-o-Bot is about simplicity and usability.
-Only features which benefit all users will be considered.

 ## License